marcinczenko/gregorian-gerwen/src/content/lent/7-Maundy-Thursday.md

 The celebrant, having made reverence to the altar, goes to the bench and sits.
 The deacon and subdeacon [or the two principal servers] bring the twelve men two by two to the place prepared for them, during which time the schola or the clergy begin to sing or recite the antiphons, psalms and verses indicated below.

-When the washing of the feet is nearly ended,the 8th antiphon _Ubi cáritas_ with its verses is begun.
+When the washing of the feet is nearly ended, the 8th antiphon _Ubi cáritas_ with its verses is begun.
 If necessary, some of the preceding antiphons may be omitted, but never this antiphon _Ubi cáritas_.

 > The Antiphons are each repeated after the Psalm or Versicle.
 Only the first verse of the Psalm is said in each case.